LookSharp: Attention Entropy Minimization for Test-Time Adaptation: Method: Attention Entropy Minimization

-Minimizing this loss encourages each attention head to place concentrated (low-entropy) focus on a smaller subset of patch tokens, rather than distributing attention diffusely.
+We \textbf{exclude} the CLS token to itself and to register tokens attention scores as we want to focus on the spatial patches of the image as opposed to global information.
+Minimizing this loss encourages each attention head to place concentrated (low-entropy) focus on a smaller subset of patch tokens, rather than distributing attention more diffusely.
 Averaging the distributions first, then taking their entropy, was tried but performed worse.
-This is reasonable as heads tend to specialize \citep{raghu2022visiontransformerslikeconvolutional}.
+This is reasonable as heads tend to specialize \citep{NEURIPS2021_652cf383}.
+We utilize the last layers attention scores as they are the most mature.